Skip to main content

 A: New rules (set out in the Telecommunications (Emergency Call Service) Amendment Determination 2025 (No. 1), referred to here as the ECS Determination) require telcos to:

-- wilt facilities in the event they lose connectivity to a core network
+• wilt facilities if they lose connectivity to a core network

-- report specified information to the ACMA and the Department of Infrastructure, Transport, Regional Development, Communications and the Arts after a major outage that affects the delivery of emergency calls, setting out how similar outages will be prevented in the future.
+• report specified information to the ACMA and the Department of Infrastructure, Transport, Regional Development, Communications, Sports and the Arts after a major outage that affects the delivery of emergency calls, setting out how similar outages will be prevented in the future.

-Q: Who do the new rules apply to?
+Q: Who needs to follow the new rules?

 A: Most of these new rules apply to carriers but there are some changes to existing rules that apply to carriage service providers as well.